-- a) Petitions may be submitted to the Clerk prior to the regular agenda being published, and will include a minimum of two (2) persons and their respective addresses, and a clear statement of purpose for the Petition. - b) The request conveyed in the Petition will be considered by Committee of the Whole for disposition.
-Where required due to urgency or timing, Petitions may be considered directly by Council as an item of New Business. - c) For reasons of privacy, the names and addresses included with the Petition will be provided to Members of Council, but not published in an agenda of the Committee of the Whole or Council.
+- a) Petitions may be submitted to the Clerk prior to the regular agenda being published, and will include a minimum of two (2) persons and their respective addresses, and a clear statement of purpose for the Petition. - i) Individuals who submit a petition may be encouraged by a Councillor or senior staff to consider resolving an issue or concern with staff in lieu of, or prior to, submitting a petition. - b) The request conveyed in the Petition will be considered by Committee of the Whole for disposition.
+Where required due to

-- d) Staff may prepare recommendations related to the matter for Council's consideration. - e) The Town is not accountable for the accuracy or reliability of Petitions that are submitted.
+- urgency or timing, Petitions may be considered directly by Council as an item of New Business. - c) For reasons of privacy, the names and addresses included with the Petition will be provided to Members of Council, but not published in an agenda of the Committee of the Whole or Council. - d) Staff may prepare recommendations related to the matter for Council's consideration. - e) The Town is not accountable for the accuracy or reliability of Petitions that are submitted.

-39. Motions from Other Municipalities & Organizations Requesting Endorsement
+38. Motions from Other Municipalities & Organizations Requesting Endorsement